Audi 100 Coupé S

-The Audi 100 Coupé S is a sports fastback coupe Grand tourer class car manufactured by the German automaker Audi AG.
+The Audi 100 Coupé S is a grand touring car made by the German company Audi AG from 1969 until 1976.
 The car was first presented at the Frankfurt Motor Show in 1969.
+It is a two-door coupé with a fastback design and a front-engine, front-wheel-drive layout.
 Originally 30,687 units were produced.

 Technical specifications

 The car came with a 4-cylinder in-line engine with a capacity of 1871 cc and was initially equipped with two carburetors with power output of 115 hp.
 In 1972, it changed to a single carburetor with 112 hp output.